bmilleare/laravel-report-generator/README.md

 ---

-**Laravel Report Generator** is a package that lets you build PDF, Excel (XLSX), and CSV reports directly from Eloquent queries or query builders using a clean, chainable API.
+**Laravel Report Generator** is a package that lets you build PDF, Excel (XLSX), CSV, and Parquet reports directly from Eloquent queries or query builders using a clean, chainable API.
 Define columns, format values, group rows, add totals, customize styling -- all without writing HTML tables or spreadsheet logic by hand.

 **Key features:**